(Kirikou et la Sorcerie)

 Kirikou and the Sorceress was the feature film debut of French animator Michel Ocelot.
 Ocelot had previously made a number of acclaimed and award-winning animated shorts, although these remain as yet unseen in English-speaking countries.
 Kirikou and the Sorceress won quite reasonable acclaim on the film festival and arthouse circuit, although had some difficulty obtaining a mainstream America release due to its portrayal of bare-breasted women and the child hero who walks around naked with visible penis.

 Kirikou and the Sorceress clearly showed Michel Ocelot as holding the promise of a major new animation talent.
-He subsequently went on to make Princes and Princesses (1999), an anthology of potted fairytales, the Arabian fairytale Azur and Asmar (2006), a further anthology Tales of the Night (2011) and Dilili in Paris (2018), all animated in the same simple line drawn style as Kirikou.
+He subsequently went on to make Princes and Princesses (1999), an anthology of potted fairytales, the Arabian fairytale Azur and Asmar (2006), the anthology Tales of the Night (2011) and Dilili in Paris (2018), all animated in the same simple line drawn style as Kirikou.

 There is an astonishing simplicity to Michel Ocelot’s animation.
 The characters are all two-dimensional figures drawn in incredibly plain lines and are only ever seen from the side as they move along a two-dimensional horizontal plane.
 The backgrounds and buildings have a similar bare minimalism, yet also amazingly vibrant colour.